Pancakes are political

 Would you like to know your neighbours better?
 Do you like delicious food?
 Do you want to change the world, one small action of kindness at a time?
 Well, do I have the festival for you: Shrove Tuesday!

 When I was a little girl, our elderly neighbours had spare keys to our house.
-We fed each other’s pets during holidays, and were in and out of each other’s houses.
-Am I right in feeling like that’s not so common these days?
+We fed each other’s pets during holidays, and were in and out of each other’s homes.
+I used to go visiting sometimes, doing a tour of three sets of retirees, eating biscuits, watching the district nurse change dressings, and playing with Peppy the poodle.
+Am I right in feeling like this kind of neighbourliness is not so common these days?

 Maybe it’s because more people are out all day, now.
 Most of us are busier outside the home, and more likely to be commuting, than I was a kid.